metastudio/MSRetry/README.md

 function it shows alert view with your message and buttons "Cancel" and "Retry".
 If user taps "Cancel" nothing is going, but if user taps "Retry" then `actionBlock` will be runned.
-If you call `retry:(MSRetryActionBlock)actionBlock withMessage:(NSString *)message` when alert vies is shown, then action will be putted in queue and when user taps "Retry" all actions in queue will be runned.
+If you call `retry:(MSRetryActionBlock)actionBlock withMessage:(NSString *)message` when alert view is shown, then action will be putted in queue and when user taps "Retry" all actions in queue will be runned.

 ## More complex example of using